nirouviere/elvui-updater/README.md

 You can then run the script, (right click, or through the CLI).

-You might need to bypass powershell's exectuion policy
+You might need to bypass powershell's execution policy